PittECEArch/AdversarialPrefetch/README.md

 bash get_llc_s_latency.sh
 ```

-Then, pick an appropriate timing theshold based on the printed result.
+Then, pick an appropriate timing theshold based on results.

-Note that, the timing threshold for the attack really depends on the physcical CPU cores the attack is running on.
-Thus, we should characterize the timing on the cores used in the attacks.
-This can be configured in utils/pre_miss_latency.c (for Prefetch+Prefetch) and utils/llc_s_latency.c (for Prefetch+Reload).
+Note that, the timing threshold for the attack really depends on the physcical
+CPU cores the attack is running on.
+Thus, we should characterize the timing on
+the cores used in the attacks.
+This can be configured in
+utils/pre_miss_latency.c (for Prefetch+Prefetch) and utils/llc_s_latency.c (for
+Prefetch+Reload).

 In utils/pre_miss_latency.c,
 ```